It isn’t that I won’t talk about it. I will.

 Look Around.
 Age Estimates?

 I’m an older mother, though this is no longer unusual.
-I gave birth in my mid-late thirties, and strangely, having kids older has kept me young in some ways, and aged me in others.
+I gave birth in my mid-thirties, and strangely, having kids older has kept me young in some ways, and aged me in others.

 There are advantages in terms of experience and patience.
-There are disadvantages – not so much when dealing with babies and toddlers, but midlife motherhood when kids are fighting?
-Going through your own hormonal changes as teenagers are bouncing around inside their bodies?
+There are disadvantages – not so much when dealing with babies and toddlers, but midlife motherhood is tough, tough, tough with kids in later stages, especially when hormones are involved.

 Sound proof the walls!